alexeilebedev/openacr/txt/tut2.md

     'acr ns:abt -t' shows the definitions of all abt structures 'acr ns:acr -t' shows the definitions of its own structures

+    'amc_gc acr -key:ctype:acr.%' analyzes and elimintes unused records in acr 'amc_gc acr -key:ctype:amc_gc.%' analyzes and elimintes unused records in amc_gc

+    'atf_fuzz acr' performs input fuzzing on acr, based on its declared inputs 'atf_fuzz atf_fuzz' performs input fuzzing on atf_fuzz, based on its declared inputs

     'mdbg acr' debugs acr
     'mdbg "mdbg acr"' debugs the debugger debugging acr (in principle)

-And of course, even though this is fun, the point of these tools is not to compile themselves; That economy is just a by-product of some naming conventions.
+And of course, even though this is fun, the point of these tools is not to compile themselves: that economy is just a by-product of the naming conventions.
 The point is to allow the creation of new applications, using plain-text files to describe new domains while continuing to apply the same small set of tools -- bash, acr, perl, etc. on each cycle.